-When the weather turns cold and the nights draw in, this is the perfect pud – rich, moist and hopelessly moreish.
+When the weather turns cold this is the perfect pud, the combination of chocolate squares and hot chocolate sauce is hopelessly moreish.
 Enjoy!

 - 6 medium eggs, separated